- Manuka honey contains nutrients that support our health in various ways, including boosting our immune system and providing digestive support.

-The Manuka tree can only thrive in this specific climate, and only flowers for two to six weeks a year, which means the nectar supply is limited.
+The Manuka tea tree can only thrive in this specific climate and only flowers for two to six weeks a year.
+This means the nectar supply is limited.

 Considering Manuka honey can only be produced for about one month each year, we get a little more insight into why this honey with superpowers is so valuable.
-The process of Manuka honey production and harvesting can be very delicate, and when not done correctly, it can harm the bees and their beehive.
+The process of Manuka honey production and harvesting can be very delicate.
+When not done correctly, it can harm the bees and their hive.